piyush901255/Java-Project/README.md

 6. **Announcement Form**

       ![Screenshot 2023-09-23 132551](https://github.com/piyush901255/Java-Project/assets/142660350/1fc56942-5a31-4a92-a1f7-2b6fff5ed0a5)

+      Figure 6: Announcements are made via this Portal...!

       The data from Announcement Form is stored in the announcements.txt file which is also kept for the future reference.